James-VT/MS4_White_Whale_Fundraising/README.md

 6. Choose a region.
 In our case, Europe.
 7. Click "Create app."
 8. From Heroku Resources you'll need Postgres.
 The free plan will work fine for this.
+9. To get your database moved over, you'll need to swipe the database url from the config vars of your project on Heroku (this will be auto-generated for you since you chose Postgres).
+10. In your settings.py, set up the Postgres database as your new database.
+Personally, following Boutique Ado, I commented out the existing database, wrote in the new one, and then migrated the migrations over to the new one.
+This required psycopg2 and dj_database_parse, which were installed via pip3.

 ### Connect your Git repository to Heroku